Oleruzh/Forest-travel/README.md

 # Forest-travel
-Layout of a multi-page website for a travel company
+Layout of a multi-page website for a travel company.
 Technologies:
 - HTML5, CSS3,
 - Custom checkboxes.